Those who remained steadfast on Islam During the Apostasy Part 6

 [8] Ibid.

 [10] Ibid.
-For the position of Banu ‘Abdul Qais regarding apostasy, see Tarikh al Khamis, 2/201.
+For the position of the Banu ‘Abdul Qais regarding apostasy, see Tarikh al Khamis, 2/201.

 [11] This story was previously mentioned in the context of the role of Thumamah ibn Uthal al Hanafi in dealing with the Fitnah of the apostates, pg.
 71.